Frequently Asked Questions

 Do you permit strollers on board the ferry?

 Yes.
 Children must be removed from strollers prior to boarding.
 Large strollers must be collapsed prior to being loaded onboard.

 We run a regular route connecting; Elizabeth Quay – On The Point – Optus Stadium - Claisebrook East Perth.
 The ‘one-way trip takes around an hour, the Return trip two hours

 How Much Does The Ferry Cost?

-Frequent Floater: For residents using the ferry on a regular basis there is a Frequent Floater card available for purchase.
-For $85.00 you'll get a Frequent Floater card that captures ten trips on the ferry.
-Each trip is calculated from the point of embarkation to when you disembark - regardless of how many stops inbetween.
-It works out at $8.50 per trip [Adult or Child]
+Frequent Floater: For residents using the ferry on a regular basis there is a Frequent Floater card available for purchase from the Skipper.
+For $65.00 you'll get a Frequent Floater card that provides a 50% discount for the card holder [only] on all ferry trips, for a twelve month period commencing from the date of purchase.

 How many people do the ferries carry?